AlibabaCloudDocs/elasticsearch/intl.en-US/Logstash/Plug-ins/Use the logstash-output-oss plug-in.md

 }
 ```

-**Note:**

--   Alibaba Cloud Logstash supports data transmission only within a virtual private cloud \(VPC\).
+**Note:** Alibaba Cloud Logstash supports data transmission only within a virtual private cloud \(VPC\).
 If source data is on the Internet, configure a NAT gateway to access Alibaba Cloud Logstash over the Internet.
 For more information, see [Configure a NAT gateway for data transmission over the Internet](/intl.en-US/Logstash/Network and security/Configure a NAT gateway for data transmission over the Internet.md).
--   For more information about how to use the logstash-output-oss plug-in, see [Synchronize OSS data based on event notifications from MNS]().

 ## Parameters